-The 2018 CREF speakers include experts in the field of cardiothoracic surgery, cardiovascular anesthesia, extracorporeal perfusion, health service research and quality, hematology, and human-factors engineering.
-View the brief biographies of this year's invited CREF faculty below.
+The 2019 CREF speakers include experts in the field of cardiothoracic surgery, cardiovascular anesthesia, extracorporeal perfusion, health service research and quality, critical care, and more.
+View the brief biographies of this year's confirmed CREF faculty below.

 PC MEMBER & SPEAKER